-- The same bad experiences can lead to poor educational achievements and high levels of unemployment.
+- The same bad experiences can lead to poor educational achievements and high levels of unemployment and poverty.

-- Child victims not only suffer appallingly, they are more likely as adults to be a drain on the community than those who do not suffer.
+- Child victims not only suffer appallingly, they are more likely than those who do not suffer to be a drain on the community when they grow up.

-- Domestic violence also perpetuates the cycle of violence.
+- Domestic violence also perpetuates damaging family cycles.
 In addition to causing appalling suffering to the immediate victims, the 750,000 children in the UK who witness domestic violence every year are put at risk of later becoming perpetrators or victims themselves.

 - Find out what we can do about violence and get involved to help us end violence and child abuse.